MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

 - Copying data by using basic, Windows, or LDAP authentication.
 - Parallel copying from a Teradata source.
 For more information, see  [Parallel copy from Teradata](/azure/data-factory/connector-teradata?tabs=data-factory#parallel-copy-from-teradata).

-This article describes how to set up linked services and datasets for the Data Factory Copy activity, which ingests data from Vantage and loads it into Data Lake Storage.
+This article describes how to set up linked services and datasets for the Data Factory Copy Data activity, which ingests data from Vantage and loads it into Data Lake Storage.

 ## Scenario details

 This article describes three scenarios:

-- Data Factory pulling data from VantageCloud Enterprise and loading it into Azure Blob Storage
+- Data Factory pulling data from VantageCloud Enterprise and loading it into Blob Storage
-- Loading data into VantageCloud Enterprise with Data Factory
+- Data Factory loading data into VantageCloud Enterprise from Blob Storage
-- Using the Native Object Storage (NOS) functionality of VantageCloud Enterprise to access data transformed and loaded into Blob Storage by Data Factory
+- Using Vantage NOS functionality to access data transformed and loaded into Blob Storage by Data Factory

 ### Scenario 1: Load data into Blob Storage from VantageCloud